-Dear Parents and Guardians we want to make sure that every child that attends camp has a successful experience with us.
+We want to make sure that every child that attends camp has a successful experience with us.
 We want to be prepared and ready for your child's arrival and we ask that you please partner with us and provide as much important information as possible about your daughter.

-Based on the information provided it might be determined that your child would benefit by having an Individual Camper Plan (ICP).
-The I.C.P is a plan that is specifically customized for your child which allows for a much smoother and successful camp experience.
-We ask that you, the parent/guardian meet with the Sr. Director of Outdoor Program, the Camp Director and Behavior Specialist at least 4 weeks prior to your daughter's arrival to camp, and together discuss the best course of action.
+Based on the information provided, it might be determined that your child would benefit from having an

+Individual Camper Plan (ICP).
+The ICP is a plan that is specifically customized for your child, allowing for much smoother and more successful camp experience.
+We ask that you, the parent/guardian, meet with the Sr. Director of Outdoor Program, the Camp Director, and Behavior Specialist at least 4 weeks prior to your daughter's arrival at camp to discuss the best course of action.
 The Girl Scouts of Western New York wants to provide a positive summer camp experience to every girl.
-If your child has an I.E.P(Individual Educational Plan) or if your child requires special accommodations (transportation, diet, food restrictions, extra supervision, etc.) while at camp, please contact the Sr. Director of Outdoor Program PRIOR to REGISTERING YOUR CHILD for camp at 1-888-837-6410 or customercare@gswny.org to discuss the possible accommodations that could safely and reasonably be made for your child.
+If your child has an Individual Educational Plan (IEP) or if your child requires special accommodations (transportation, diet, food restrictions, extra supervision, etc.) while at camp, please contact the Sr. Director of Outdoor Program PRIOR TO REGISTERING YOUR CHILD for camp at 1-888-837-6410 or customercare@gswny.org to discuss the possible accommodations that could safely and reasonably be made for your child.